quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 ```java
 P(t) = P0 + t(L), where 0 <= t <= 1.
 ```
-The latter format normalizes \(t\) between 0 and 1, making it easier to work with. x??
+The latter format normalizes $t$ between 0 and 1, making it easier to work with. x??

 ---